jamesrwhite/minicron/README.md

 #### Database

 - MySQL
-- SQLite >= 3.6.16
+- SQlite >= 3.6.16
-- PostgreSQL - As yet untested
+- Support for PostgreSQL is planned in the future

 #### Web Server / Reverse Proxy